joao-henriques-dev/joao-henriques-dev/README.md

 - Scaling the FPL Asset Value Model into a web app
 - Writing a System Prompt AI Agent that analyses loads of model prompts to help with prompt engineering skills
-- Experimenting cool stuff with
+- Experimenting cool stuff with some REST APIs
+- Discovering encryption mechanisms in Python
+- Considering a Vibe Coding project to deeply understand how to take the most out of the AI coding assistants

 ---